McDonnell Douglas F-4 Phantom II: Japan

 From 1968, the Japan Air Self-Defense Force (JASDF) purchased a total of 140 F-4EJ Phantoms without aerial refueling, AGM-12 Bullpup missile system, nuclear control system or ground attack capabilities.
 Mitsubishi built 138 under license in Japan and 14 unarmed reconnaissance RF-4Es were imported.
 One of the aircraft (17-8440) was the last of the 5,195 F-4 Phantoms to be produced.
 It was manufactured by Mitsubishi Heavy Industries on 21 May 1981.
 "The Final Phantom" served with 306th Tactical Fighter Squadron and later transferred to the 301st Tactical Fighter Squadron.

 Of these, 96 F-4EJs were modified to the F-4EJ Kai (改) standard.
 15 F-4EJ and F-4EJ Kai were converted to reconnaissance aircraft designated RF-4EJ.
 Japan had a fleet of 90 F-4s in service in 2007.
 After studying several replacement fighters the F-35A Lightning II was chosen in 2011.
 The 302nd Tactical Fighter Squadron became the first JASDF F-35 Squadron at Misawa Air Base when it converted from the F-4EJ Kai on 29 March 2019.
 The JASDF's sole aerial reconnaissance unit, the 501st Tactical Reconnaissance Squadron, retired their RF-4Es and RF-4EJs on 9 March 2020, and the unit itself dissolved on 26 March.

 The 301st Tactical Fighter Squadron then became the sole user of the F-4EJ in the Air Defense Command, with their retirement originally scheduled in 2021 along with the unit's transition to the F-35A.
 However, on 20 November 2020, the 301st Tactical Fighter Squadron announced the earlier retirement of their remaining F-4EJs, concluding the Phantom's long-running career in the JASDF Air Defense Command.
 Although retirement was announced, the 301st TFS continued operations up until 10 December 2020, with the squadron's Phantoms being decommissioned on 14 December.
 Two F-4EJs and a F-4EJ Kai continued to be operated by the Air Development and Test Wing in Gifu Prefecture until their retirement on 17 March 2021, marking an end of Phantom operations in Japan.

 South Korea

-The Republic of Korea Air Force purchased its first batch of secondhand USAF F-4D Phantoms in 1968 under the "Peace Spectator" program.
+The Republic of Korea Air Force received its first batch of used USAF F-4D Phantoms in 1969 under the "Peace Spectator" program.
 The F-4Ds continued to be delivered until 1988.
 The "Peace Pheasant II" program also provided new-built and former USAF F-4Es.
+In 1975, South Korea fundraised to buy five new F-4 Phantoms with the money donated from South Korean citizens in a national fundraising drive set up to buy the jets (a necessity at the time as South Korea was a poor country and in the aftermath of the Korean War, needed the extra jets to defend against North Korea which had a larger air force back then).
+In total, the ROKAF operated 92 F-4Ds, 27 RF-4Cs, and 103 F-4Es.
+The last ROKAF F-4Es were retired on 7 June 2024.